VEuPathDB/StaticContent/content/common/user_datasets_help.md

 <ul>
   <li>Spaces and other special characters will be replaced with underscores.</li>
   <li>
     An underscore will be added to the beginning of a variable name that starts with a number.
   </li>
 </ul>

-<h4>Data values and observations</h4>
+<h5>Data values and observations</h5>
 <ul>
   <li>
     Enter values in the format you want them to appear on the website.
 For example, use <code>Yes</code> and <code>No</code> rather than <code>1</code> and <code>0</code> when these values represent categories.
+If categorical data is entered using numeric codes, the values may be interpreted as numeric data and displayed as a histogram rather than as a data frequency table.
   </li>
   <li>
-    Each cell should contain fewer than <strong>1,000 characters</strong>.
+    Each cell should contain fewer than 1,000 characters.
   </li>
   <li>
     Dates must be formatted as <code>YYYY-MM-DD</code> (for example, <code>2026-09-09</code>) to be recognized as dates.